hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 Conceptually, the private key and the state are distinct and should be handled
-accordingly: the private key is a static secret, while the state is mutable, evolves with each signature, and requires careful coordination.
+accordingly: the private key is a static secret, while the state is mutable, evolves with each signature, and must be maintained with integrity and correctness.
 In some implementations, these two components may be packaged together and not directly separable; in such cases, this document’s guidance applies to the combined artifact.